Macro systems in Scheme (13 May 2020)

 Building finite types (4 November 2018)

 This post is about interesting properties of types in programming languages.
-It assumes you know about basic functional strongly-typed programming.
+It assumes you know about basic functional programming and types.
 A bit of Haskell syntax can be helpful but isn’t required.

 Displaying 3D images in Python (10 December 2017)

 May 2020 edit: updated package versions and made small adjustments to the code.